moderncampus/cms-examples/example-code-forms-master/readme.md

 ***The included source code, service and information is provided as is, and Modern Campus makes no promises or guarantees about its use or misuse.
-The source code provided is recommended for advanced users and may not be compatible with all implementations of Omni CMS.***
+The source code provided is recommended for advanced users and may not be compatible with all implementations of Modern Campus CMS.***

 # LDP Installation